 - Introduction to Audiology and Aural Rehabilitation

-For some students, all undergraduate requirements are satisfied through the completion of a bachelor’s degree in communication sciences and disorders (CSD).
+For some students, all undergraduate requirements are satisfied through the completion of a bachelor’s degree in communication sciences and disorders.
 Applicants who completed a bachelor’s degree in another field may need to complete the required foundational courses after admission but before commencing graduate coursework.

-Some institutions allow students to complete undergraduate requirements through online courses, thus facilitating the admission process.
+Some institutions allow students to complete undergraduate requirements through online courses as a way to more easily facilitate the admission process.

 Doctoral Degrees in Speech-Language Pathology

-The purpose of the post-entry PhD is to contribute to the science of the speech-language pathology, thus allowing speech-language pathologists to:
+The purpose of the post-entry PhD is to prepare doctoral students to contribute to the science of speech-language pathology by providing them an opportunity to:

 - Extensively study a focused area of interest within speech-language pathology